quantum-tinkerer/pymablock/paper/implementation.md

 Secondly, because the effective Hamiltonian is only one block of the transformed Hamiltonian, it is more efficient to manipulate the data for each block separately.
+-> More kinds of inputs.
+-> Abstract linear algebra
 This is useful because the $BB$ subspace is usually much larger than the $AA$ subspace, and computing it requires expensive matrix products.
 Moreover, Hamiltonians may have several perturbations, so we need to generalize